 In April 2016 and June 2016, we completed the first two draws under the Credit Facility of \$2.1 million and \$2.5 million, respectively.
 We made monthly payments of \$67,000 under the first draw and \$79,000 under the second draw.
-The borrowings under the Credit Facility are treated as finance leases and are included in property and equipment on the balance sheet.
+The borrowings under the Credit Facility were treated as finance leases and are included in property and equipment on the balance sheet.
 The amortization of the assets conveyed under the Credit Facility is included as a component of depreciation expense.
+During the three months ended September 30, 2019, the Company repurchased the equipment for \$0.3 million in accordance with the terms of the Credit Facility.